By Mel Lee-Smith

 Different pet insurance providers cover different diseases and treatments.
 While some insurers cover alternative therapies like acupuncture and hydrotherapy, others don’t.
 The same goes for routine examination fees and check-ups.

-Many pet insurance providers offer optional, complementary packages.
-These tend to cover routine dental care and emergencies like dog boarding due to owner hospitalization.
+Many pet insurance providers offer optional packages.
+These tend to cover routine dental care and emergencies like dog boarding during the hospitalization of a pet parent.

 factors that affect the cost of pet insurance is a long one.
 Find the "pawfect" fit for your pets today and save over $250 a year with Wag!'s pet insurance plan comparison tool!